 Lecturer in Law

-Alka Pradhan is Human Rights Counsel at the Guantanamo Bay Military Commissions, representing one of the 9/11 accused.
-She was previously Counter-Terrorism Counsel at Reprieve US, where she represented a number of Guantanamo Bay detainees in litigation involving habeas corpus claims and conditions of detention.
-She also conducted advocacy and litigation on behalf of civilian victims of the targeted killing (drone) program in Yemen and Pakistan, and has advised the U.S. government on compliance with international legal obligations.
+Pradhan was previously Counter-Terrorism Counsel at Reprieve US, where she represented a number of Guantanamo Bay detainees in litigation involving habeas corpus claims and conditions of detention.
+She also conducted advocacy and litigation on behalf of civilian victims of the targeted killing (drone) program in Yemen and Pakistan and has advised the U.S. government on compliance with international legal obligations.
 Ms. Pradhan also worked as Counsel for The Constitution Project’s bipartisan Task Force on Detainee Treatment, and as a specialist in sovereign litigation at White & Case LLP.